-The bond strength of bracket can be effected by surface preparation techniques,27 bonding technique,28 and the type of bonding materials.29 Similarly, our results demonstrated that the type of bonding agent is important for SBS.
+The bond strength of brackets can be effected by the surface preparation techniques,27 bonding technique,28 and the type of bonding materials.29 Similarly, our results demonstrated that the type of bonding agent is important for the shear bond strength.
 The only significant difference was recorded between the groups regarding the type of bonding.